noob4ik/tutorials/dice-game/README.md

 There are `Request` and `Response` enums in the [`request_response.rs`](backend/src/request_response.rs) that could be serialized and deserialized by JSON framework named `serde`.

 These enums are to be used to parse requests and send back reponses.
-With the great power of `serde_json` routing can be easily implement via pattern matching:
+With the great power of `serde_json` routing can be easily implement via pattern matching.

+<small>Paste this snippet to the [`lib.rs`](backend/src/lib.rs):</small>
 ```Rust
 fn do_request(req: String) -> AppResult<Value> {
     let request: Request = serde_json::from_str(req.as_str())?;